Level/abstract-level/README.md

 const buffer = await db.get('example', { valueEncoding: 'buffer' })
 ```

-In browser environments it may be preferable to only use `'view'` in order to reduce JavaScript bundle size, as use of Buffer requires a shim (injected by Webpack, Browserify or other tooling).
+In browser environments it may be preferable to only use `'view'`.
+When bundling JavaScript with Webpack, Browserify or other, you can choose not to use the `'buffer'` encoding and (through configuration of the bundler) exclude the [`buffer`](https://github.com/feross/buffer) shim in order to reduce bundle size.

 Regardless of the choice of encoding, a `key` or `value` may not be `null` or `undefined` due to preexisting significance in iterators and streams.
 No such restriction exists on range options because `null` and `undefined` are significant types in encodings like [`charwise`](https://github.com/dominictarr/charwise) as well as some underlying stores like IndexedDB.
 Consumers of an `abstract-level` implementation must assume that range options like `{ gt: undefined }` are _not_ the same as `{}`.
 The [abstract test suite](#test-suite) does not test these types.
 Whether they are supported or how they sort may differ per implementation.
 An implementation can choose to:

 - Encode these types to make them meaningful
 - Have no defined behavior (moving the concern to a higher level)
-- Delegate to an underlying store (moving the concern to a lower level).
+- Delegate to an underlying database (moving the concern to a lower level).

 Lastly, one way or another, every implementation _must_ support `data` of type String and _should_ support `data` of type Buffer or Uint8Array.